 Two of the most important attributes that you will fast develop been apart of the Cadet Forces.
-Both teamwork & leadership are important to all ranks throughout anyones career in the NZCF.
-Leadership and teamwork have a direct impact on the ability for an organization to carry out its mission.
+Both teamwork and leadership are important to all ranks throughout anyones career in the NZCF.
+Leadership and teamwork have a direct impact on the ability for an organisation to carry out its mission.

 Working with the Navy

 Closely aligned to the Royal New Zealand Navy (RNZN), Navy Cadets have the opportunity to experience life in the RNZN, through Ship and Base visits, and sea time on operational Navy ships as they transit between ports.
 Above, cadets are given a taste of riding the high powered and fast J3 RHIB found on most Navy ships

 Participating in community activities such as Anzac Day, Armistice Day and Sea Sunday services are part of a Navy Cadet unit routine.
 We can also be asked to participate in public events which help us raise a community profile.

 The NZCF conducts week-long residential training courses covering Junior and Senior Leadership, as well as Sailing courses for both Cadets and Officers.
 Above, the combined Marine Safety Officer and Cadet Coxswain Course have their course photo taken.